jacksund/simmate/docs/parameters.md

 --------------------------

 ## max_atoms
-For workflows that involve generating a supercell or random structure, this will be the maximum number of sites to allow in the generate structure(s).
-For example, NEB workflows would set this value to something like 100 atoms to limit their supercell image sizes.
-Alternatively, a evolutionary search may set this to 10 atoms to limit the compositions & stoichiometries that are explored.
+For workflows that involve generating a supercell or random structure, this will be the maximum number of sites to allow in the generated structure(s).
+For example, an evolutionary search may set this to 10 atoms to limit the compositions & stoichiometries that are explored.

 === "yaml"
     ``` yaml
-    max_atoms: 100
+    max_atoms: 10
     ```
 === "toml"
     ``` toml
-    max_atoms = 100
+    max_atoms = 10
     ```
 === "python"
     ``` python
-    max_atoms = 100
+    max_atoms = 10
     ```

 --------------------------